Workflow

 Delete Existing Tasks

-• Use this when you want to stop the recurrence altogether.
+Use this to stop the recurrence entirely.

 Important: Detaching Recurring Schedules